redacted345

 You don't get the sentation that the guy is bullshiting when he talks about how oil refineries are custom to specific types of soil and take 10 years to change, or chinese naval capacity to defend themselves of pirates, the complexities of natural gas transport.

-The book is not perfect though, his prose is the most >reddit-iest and insufferable to read.
+The book is not perfect though, his prose is the most >redditcostanzayeahrightsmirk-iest and insufferable to read.
 He writes, well, like this <- he does this, well, every two sentences.
 Or things like "China is gonna China because communism.".
 He mentions Germs, Cum and History book as inspiration and now I wonder if that one is also written in that shitty prose.

 His most controversial take is the complete fragmentation and dissapearence of China as a superpower along with other countries in the upcoming decade.
 I've seen lots of interviews with him and people inquire about this the most since It's hard to believe.
 Whenever you put China on Google/Youtube you get flooded with images of Dubai-like opulence and RGB LEDed tech progress, Tencent gaming technodrome stadiums, train stations, bullshit smartcities, etc.